 - Documenting the History of British Council Involvement with ELT, 1934-2014.
 This project follows on from the 2010-11 project ‘Building an Archive and a Record of British Council Involvement with ELT, 1934-2009.
 The following outputs will contribute to the celebration of 80 years of British Council involvement in ELT in 2014: A briefing document on the history of British Council involvement in ELT (1934-2014), to serve as a basis for online infographics; Enhancement of the ‘Milestones in ELT’ section of the TeachingEnglish website; comprehensive bibliography (and filmography).

-- Towards a History of Modern Foreign Language Teaching and Learning (MFLTL).
+- Towards a History of Modern Foreign Language Teaching and Learning (MFLTL)Link opens in a new window.
 Led by Dr Nicola McLelland (Nottingham) and Dr Richard Smith (Warwick), this is a research network project funded by the Arts and Humanities Research Council (AHRC) (15 July 2012 - 14 July 2014; AH/J012475/1 / RGS105262).
 The project aims to generate interest in historical research into language teaching in the UK and to contribute to the establishment of a European network of researchers.
 The final conference (in Nottingham, 2014) was also supported by the A.S.
 Hornby Educational Trust.

 For 2010-11 we were granted £10,000 by The British Council (with a later supplement of £5,000) for a project entitled Building an archive and a record of the history of British Council involvement with ELT, 1934-2009.
 This project, led by Richard Smith, aimed to systematically increase the stock of knowledge relating to the British Council's involvement with ELT since its foundation.